 Meeting people and making friends

 Q: How tolerant are the locals of foreigners?
-Is there obvious discrimination against any particular groups?
+Is there obvious discrimination against any particular group?
 Have you ever experienced discrimination in Havana?

 A: Foreigners are almost universally viewed as “ATMs with legs.”
 This type of economic discrimination happens every single day with foreigners, whether they’ve lived here 17 years like me or just arrived yesterday.
 Prices are higher, bills are padded, and similar financial shenanigans are happening all the time.